-This report uses the latest available data through the end of 2005.
+This report uses the latest available data through the end of 2006.
 The new data confirm the previously identified positive growth in wages and employment among drinking places and full-services restaurants.
-The last report indicated emerging positive growth in wages and employment for six quarters.
-With the complete 2005 data now available, the growth in wages and employment at drinking establishments and full-service restaurants has now extended to ten quarters.
+With the complete 2006 data now available, the growth in wages and employment at drinking establishments and full-service restaurants has now extended to fourteen quarters.